syncfusion-content/asp.netwebforms-docs/aspnet/Ribbon/Controls-Support.md

 # Controls Support

-In _Ribbon_ control, Button,SplitButton,DropDownList Toggle button,Custom controls provide support to the groups.
+In Ribbon control, Button,SplitButton,DropDownList Toggle button,Custom controls provide support to the groups.

-* _Type_ property is used to define the controls.
+* Type property is used to define the controls.

-* _SplitButton_-to add Split button control.
+* SplitButton - to add Split button control.

-* _Button_-to add Button control.
+* Button - to add Button control.

-* _DropDownList_-to add Dropdown List control.
+* DropDownList - to add Dropdown List control.

-* _ToggleButton_-to add Toggle button control.
+* ToggleButton - to add Toggle button control.

-* _Custom_-to add custom controls.
+* Custom - to add custom controls.

-The _default type is Button_.
+The default type is Button.

+{% tabs %}

 {% highlight html %}